 With array-based and vSphere Replication protection groups, Site Recovery Manager applies inventory mappings at the moment that you configure protection on a virtual machine.
 With storage policy protection groups, because storage policy protection is dynamic, Site Recovery Manager only applies the inventory mappings at the moment that you run a recovery plan.
 Virtual machine placement decisions are made according to the inventory mappings when a recovery plan runs, so Site Recovery Manager does not create placeholder virtual machines on the recovery site.

 Because Site Recovery Manager applies inventory mappings for storage policy protection groups when you run a recovery plan, you cannot configure individual mappings on virtual machines in storage policy protection groups.
 Site Recovery Manager always uses the site-wide inventory mappings when you run a recovery with storage policy protection.
 Test recovery, planned migration, and disaster recovery of recovery plans that contain storage policy protection groups fail if inventory mappings are missing.
-You can configure Site Recovery Manager to periodically poll the virtual machines in storage policy protection groups for missing mappings and report a warning if any mappings are missing that can cause the storage policy protection group recovery to fail.
-For information about how to configure periodic polling for missing mappings, see Change Replication Settings.

 If the network mapping is missing but the other mappings are present and you run a test recovery, Site Recovery Manager uses the auto-generated test network and the test succeeds with a warning.
 If a test recovery succeeds with a warning about the missing network mapping, configure the network mapping and run the test again.
 Planned migration and disaster recovery do not use the test network and fail if the network mapping is missing.